estvita/opensips-ai-voice-connector-ce/README.md

 ## Configuration

-Engine configuration is done through a separate configuration fine, or through environment variables.
+Engine configuration is done through a separate configuration file, or through environment variables.
+Using a configuration file is recommended, as it allows for more detailed settings.
+Also, if you use both methods, configuration file settings will override environment variables.
 See the [Configuration](docs/configuration.md) page for all the details.

 ## Getting Started